-17. Global environmental and developmental problems as brought about by climate change can be said to be a negative legacy of economic expansion policies devoted to development [in the industrialized countries and in economies in transition - Contribution by Mr. J.T.
-Nonô ].
+- 18. Global environmental and developmental problems as brought about by climate change can be said to be a negative legacy of economic expansion policies devoted to development.
 The concept of sustainable development was born from reflection on the past.
-Let us reconfirm here the meaning of sustainable development, a term which has become widespread since the 1980s.

-18. In 1987, the World Commission on Environment and Development (Brundtland Commission) defined sustainable development in its report, Our Common Future, as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."

-19. In 1991, the World Conservation Union (IUCN) and others developed another definition in their report, Caring for the Earth.
-It defined sustainable development as "improving the quality of human life while living within the carrying capacity of supporting ecosystems."

-20. In the decisions taken at the 1992 Rio Conference, i.e. the Agenda 21, the Rio Declaration on Environment and Development, and the Forest Principles, sustainable development was recognized as being composed of three important components: the economy, society and the environment.

-21. In the Johannesburg Declaration on Sustainable Development, an outcome of the World Summit on Sustainable Development (WSSD), components of economic growth, social development and protection of the environment were confirmed as interdependent and mutually reinforcing components.
-Additionally, in the Plan of Implementation of the WSSD, peace, security, respect for human rights, fundamental liberties and cultural diversity were seen as essential in assuring that sustainable development benefits all.

-22. It is important for us all to confirm our commitment to further promote sustainable development, which has evolved into its current concept in the process described above.

-23. The greatest change since the United Nations Conference on Environment and Development (UNCED), held in Rio de Janeiro in 1992, has been the expansion of globalization.
-Globalization has not only affected economic aspects, such as growth of the world economy and improved standards of living, but has also spread global technology and concepts, a sense of solidarity as global citizens, and ecological awareness as well.

-24. On the other hand, negative aspects of globalization have also brought about a vicious cycle of environmental degradation triggered by the unsustainable practices of developed nations and poverty derived from expansion of economic disparities in the developing nations.
-Today, resolving this mismatch between globalization and sustainable development has become an urgent issue.

-25. To address these negative aspects of globalization, the Millennium Development Goals (MDGs) adopted by the United Nations Millennium Summit in 2000 listed a set of targets to be achieved by 2015.
+Let us reconfirm here the meaning of sustainable development, a term which has become widespread since the 1980s. - 19.
+In 1987, the World Commission on Environment and Development (Brundtland Commission) defined sustainable development in its report, Our Common Future, as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs." - 20.
+In 1991, the World Conservation Union (IUCN) and others developed another definition in their report, Caring for the Earth.
+It defined sustainable development as "improving the quality of human life while living within the carrying capacity of supporting ecosystems." - 21.
+In the decisions taken at the 1992 Rio Conference, i.e. the Agenda 21, the Rio Declaration on Environment and Development, and the Forest Principles, sustainable development was recognized as being composed of three important components: the economy, society and the environment. - 22.
+In the Johannesburg Declaration on Sustainable Development, an outcome of the World Summit on Sustainable Development (WSSD), components of economic growth, social development and protection of the environment were confirmed as interdependent and mutually reinforcing components.
+Additionally, in the Plan of Implementation of the WSSD, peace, security, respect for human rights, fundamental liberties and cultural diversity were seen as essential in assuring that sustainable development benefits all. - 23.
+It is important for us all to confirm our commitment to further promote sustainable development, which has evolved into its current concept in the process described above. - 24.
+The greatest change since the United Nations Conference on Environment and Development (UNCED), held in Rio de Janeiro in 1992, has been the expansion of globalization.
+Globalization has not only affected economic aspects, such as growth of the world economy and improved standards of living, but has also spread global technology and concepts, a sense of solidarity as global citizens, and ecological awareness as well. - 25.
+On the other hand, negative aspects of globalization have also brought about a vicious cycle of environmental degradation triggered by the unsustainable practices of developed nations and poverty derived from expansion of economic disparities in the developing nations.
+Today, resolving this mismatch between globalization and sustainable development has become an urgent issue. - 26.
+For many reasons, including the need to address these negative aspects of globalization, the Millennium Development Goals (MDGs) adopted by the United Nations Millennium Summit in 2000 listed a set of targets to be achieved by 2015.
 They include for example: to halve the proportion of people whose income is less than one dollar a day; to halve the proportion of people who suffer from hunger; and to ensure that all boys and girls complete a full course of primary schooling.

-[26.
-In January 2005, the UN Millennium Project, an independent advisory body, presented its report, Investing in Development: A Practical Plan to Achieve the Millennium Development Goals to United Nations Secretary-General Kofi Annan.
+27. In January 2005, the UN Millennium Project, an independent advisory body, presented its report, Investing in Development: A Practical Plan to Achieve the Millennium Development Goals to United Nations Secretary-General Kofi Annan.
 The experts of this project estimated that the goals would be achieved if 0.54 per cent of gross national product (GNP), which is less than the developed countries' long-promised international assistance target, was provided as official development assistance (ODA).
-While we need to make further efforts in order to meet the target of 0.7 per cent ODA-GNP we are encouraged by this report to move forward with our efforts - Contribution by Mr. S. Katoh]
+While we need to make further efforts in order to meet the target of 0.7 per cent ODA-GNP we are encouraged by this report to move forward with our efforts.